antonlevashov/capstone_project/capstone_proposal_template.md

 _(approx. 2-3 paragraphs)_

 In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

+When you want to work with Neural Networks the first thing you need is data.
+Lots of data.
+That’s why data is also called the new oil.
+Neural Networks are only effective if you have massive amounts of data.
+If you are looking for data I can recommend https://www.quandl.com.
+They have assembled a great collection of databases to get you started.

 ### Solution Statement
 _(approx. 1 paragraph)_